 Security employees at the Leiden University Medical Centre are constantly learning to assess when and how to use a bodycam.
 The goal is to de-escalate a situation via bodycams.
 The correct usage of bodycams is also an important element of the annual aggression training sessions each security worker at the LUMC is obligated to attend.
 The aim is to know exactly what to say and when to switch the camera on during an incident.
 This ensures optimal preparation and prevents the unnecessary usage of bodycams, as respecting privacy remains of utmost importance to the LUMC.

 - Quality of service

-Since 2009, ZEPCAM protects and supports frontline professionals in over 40 countries with easy-to-use, reliable and secure bodycam solutions.
-Today, over 450 customers in more than 40 countries use ZEPCAM professional bodycam solutions to help their frontline professionals when it really matters.
-Comprised of (live streaming) bodycams, a video management system and hosting solutions, ZEPCAM provides frontline professionals and their managers with the tools to do their work safely and gather evidence that will stand up in court.
+Since 2009, ZEPCAM has been on a mission to make society safer.
+Today, more than 500 customers in more than 40 countries use ZEPCAM professional bodycam solutions to protect and support their frontline professionals when it really matters, and to improve the working conditions and efficiency of various frontline industries.
+Comprising bodycams, a video management system and hosting solutions, ZEPCAM provides frontline professionals and their managers with the tools to do their work safely and gather evidence that will stand up in court.

 More information >